-Fly-tipping is the unauthorised disposal of waste on private or council-owned land.
-Even dumping bags of household waste in the wrong place counts as fly-tipping.
-You are also fly-tipping if you leave waste beside street bins, or outside your property.
+Fly-tipping is the illegal dumping of waste or rubbish on private or council-owned land.

+Dumping bags of household waste or bulky rubbish in the wrong place counts as fly-tipping.
+You’re also fly-tipping if you leave waste beside street bins, or outside your property.

-Investigations may lead to us issuing a Fixed Penalty Notice of £400.
-We may decide to prosecute.
-The maximum court penalty is an unlimited fine and/or a 5-year custodial sentence.
+Fly-tipping is a criminal offence.
+Investigations may lead to the council issuing a Fixed Penalty Notice of £400, or deciding to prosecute.
+The maximum court penalty is an unlimited fine and/or a five year custodial sentence.

-If possible, please also include:
+If you have them, please also include: